Convert Your Air Suspension To A Passive Coil Spring Suspension. End Your Air Suspension Problems Forever...

 Why Choose Strutmasters Instead Of Those Other Guys

 The assorted parts that comprise the air suspension system on the 2002-2009 Chevrolet Trailblazer must always function in unison.
 When one part stops working, the entire system needs a repair.
 The Strutmasters air to non-air suspension conversion kit eliminates this inconvenient dependency for good.
-This kit, manufactured in America, includes two cold-wound steel Eibach coil springs and two shocks for the rear end of the Trailblazer.
+This kit, manufactured in America, includes two cold-wound steel Eibach coil springs and two shocks for the rear of the Trailblazer.
 It is installed easily, in as little as one hour per wheel.
 The kit saves time, frustration, and money.
 The cost difference between an air suspension direct replacement and a non-air suspension conversion kit is considerable.
-Review the following three prices: that of repairing the air suspension system at the Chevy dealer, that of installing aftermarket air suspension parts on the Trailblazer individually, and that of installing a Strutmasters rear suspension conversion kit.
-The low price, coupled with excellent customer service, makes this kit the smartest option.
-Contact our ASE certified technicians anytime, with any questions you may have.
+Review the following three prices: that of repairing the air suspension system with Original Equipment parts at the Chevy dealer; that of installing aftermarket air suspension replacement parts on the Trailblazer individually; and that of installing a Strutmasters rear suspension conversion kit.
+The low price, coupled with excellent customer service, makes the Strutmasters kit the smartest option.
+Buy from us and if you or your installer has questions, you can contact our ASE certified technicians.
 Installation videos are available to view online, as well.

 How Do I know If My Trailblazer Air Suspension is failing?

 If the 2002-2009 Chevrolet Trailblazer is unable to meet and maintain its proper ride height, the air suspension system may be leaking or going bad.
 Identify and address the following signs of a failed air suspension system before total failure sets in.
-The most noticeable sign is a sudden uneven height difference between different sides of the Trailblazer.
-Usually, the rear end will sag while the front end remains inflated.
+The most noticeable sign is a three to five inch drop in the rear of the vehicle.
 If left unchecked, these imbalances can cause other vehicle components to wear out.
 One such component may be the air compressor.
 If it's running too often (noticeably noisy), it may soon stop working entirely.
 Lastly, an illuminated suspension warning light on the instrument panel will confirm a suspension issue.
 The Trailblazer owner should get the faulty suspension system fixed promptly.

 How does this part compare to OEM parts and other competitive solutions?